robinovitch61/hotstuff/packages/hotstuff-network/README.md

 - [] performance testing - realtime or better with 100 nodes, 500 connections, 0.01 timeStep
 - [] information about instability
 - [] rename Node to HSNode
-- [] include error messages in returned errors
+- [] include error messages in returned errors and make errors unique